AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

    |image1|

-7. In the User search field, type in “Aviatrix”.
+7. In the Select search field, type in “Aviatrix”.
 The Aviatrix Controller app should show up.
 Select this one and click Select towards to the bottom.